Techopolis-Online/Perspective-Studio/README.md

 - Real-time repository activity in the `#community-commits` channel (new commits, PRs, releases)
 - Note: The `#community-commits` channel can be high traffic.
 Feel free to mute or customize notifications per channel.

+## Donate
+If you’d like to support the project, you can donate here: [Donate via Square](https://square.link/u/llukFoWd).

 ## Reporting Issues
 Please open issues here: